AlexanderStavrop/ArchLinux_Installation-and-Essentilas/README.md

 - Donwload the latest version of arch linux from <a href="https://archlinux.org/download/">this</a> link
 - Create a bootable usb (recomend using <a href="https://rufus.ie/en/">rufus</a>)
 - Boot into the usb and follow the guide
+  - MBR for desktop
+  - GTP for laptop
 ## Installation

 ### Verify you are in efi